-• I agree to my child being transported by club representatives to and from venues when he/she is representing the club.
+I agree to my child being transported by club representatives to and from venues when he/she is representing the club.

 (Please tick the boxes if agreed)

-By signing this document I confirm that t I have legal responsibility for
+By signing this document I confirm that I have legal responsibility for

-aware of how the information I have p am entitled to give this consent and I am rovided may be used.
+aware of how the information I have provided may be used.

 Signed - Parent/Carer

 Print name

 Date